Jawan81/frontend-nanodegree-feedreader/README.md

 Apart from the tests required as a minimum for successful project submission additional tests were implemented that test for future features that are not implemented yet, meaning they fail intentionally.

+For example test suite was created to test a possible API fetch of different RSS feeds instead of having them hard-coded.
+Multiple test are included into the suite that test the asynchronous fetching of the feeds and the pre- and post-conditions.